DefGuard/docs/deployment-strategies/standalone-package-based-installation/gateway.md

 # Required: which socket to use for logging
 syslog_socket = "/var/run/log"

-# Optional: Command which will be run before bringing interface up
+# Optional: command that will be run before bringing the interface up
 # Example: Allow all traffic through WireGuard interface:
 #pre_up = "/path/to/iptables -A INPUT -i wg0 -j ACCEPT
 # example with multiple commands - add them to a shell script
 #pre_up = "/path/to/shell /path/to/script"

-# Optional: Command which will be run after bringing interface up
+# Optional: command that will be run after bringing the interface up
 # Example: Add a default route after WireGuard interface is up:
 #post_up = "/path/to/ip route add default via 192.168.1.1 dev wg0"

-# Optional: Command which will be run before bringing interface down
+# Optional: command that will be run before bringing the interface down
 # Example: Remove WireGuard-related firewall rules before interface is taken down:
 #pre_down = "/path/to/iptables -D INPUT -i wg0 -j ACCEPT"

-# Optional: Command which will be run after bringing interface down
+# Optional: command that will be run after bringing the interface down
 # Example: Remove the default route after WireGuard interface is down:
 #post_down = "/path/to/ip route del default via 192.168.1.1 dev wg0"